AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 As outlined above, a domain expert creates the formal representation of a protocol in the RecordFlux language.
 Having a text representation, RecordFlux specifications can be produced with any IDE or text editor, managed in version control systems, or compared using text comparison tools.
 However, the RecordFlux Modeller provides additional capabilities tailored to protocol specification development.
-A graphical representation of messages and sessions helps users to understand the structure of more complex specifications.
+A graphical representation of messages and state machines helps users to understand the structure of more complex specifications.
 The specification can be edited side-by-side with generated code, handwritten code, and other relevant artifacts.
 All specifications, or only a single specification file, can be checked, and SPARK code can be generated directly from within the Modeller.